XT-404/XT-404_SKYNET/README.md

 Unlike generic implementations, this suite focuses on **"Visual Supremacy"**—achieving 8K, OLED-grade quality with mathematical precision.
 It abandons standard processing for heuristic, context-aware algorithms that protect signal integrity, manage VRAM surgically, and eliminate digital artifacts.

 ---
+UPDATED :

+T-X update thanks to: **hiroaki1010** for his participation and point of view which allowed me to improve the code and modify quite a few small things to strengthen its reliability and performance!

+---

 ## ⚡ Key Features (Omega Edition)